 Summary:

 The Cecil County Public Schools district in Maryland is home to 17 diverse elementary schools serving students from prekindergarten through 5th grade.
-The data reveals a mix of high-performing and underperforming schools, with a few standouts like Calvert Elementary, Kenmore Elementary, and Charlestown Elementary consistently ranking among the top schools in the state.
-However, several schools, such as Thomson Estates Elementary, Gilpin Manor Elementary, and Holly Hall Elementary, struggle academically with proficiency rates well below the district and state averages.
+The data reveals a mix of high-performing and struggling schools, with standout institutions like Calvert Elementary, Kenmore Elementary, and Bainbridge Elementary consistently ranking among the top elementary schools in the state.
+However, the district also faces challenges, with several schools struggling with low proficiency rates and high chronic absenteeism.

 Thank you for your feedback!